February 1923

 McCarthy (2015), pg 118

-Anti-Treaty forces attempt the wide-spread burning of offices and other buildings in Dublin but, for the most part, they are unsuccessful.
-However, offices are burnt in Nassau St.; Upper Gardiner St.; and Lower O’Connell St. Of the 75 men engaged in these activities, six are captured – including James O’Rourke (see March 13th).
-In one attack on an income tax office, civil servant Peter Carney is fatally injured when the office in which he works is set on fire.
+However, offices are burnt in Nassau St.; Upper Gardiner St.; and Lower O’Connell St. Of the 75 men engaged in these activities, six are captured – including James O’Rourke (see Mar-13-23/1).

 Hopkinson (1988), pg 246; Dorney (2017), pg 222